 As smartphones and mobile devices continue to grow in popularity, accessibility and usage, they create a new opportunities and challenges for businesses and their websites.

 A 2012 Google survey reported that 72% of mobile users were more likely to return to mobile friendly websites, while 61% were likely to quickly leave a site that wasn’t mobile friendly in order find a better one.
-This is huge for businesses’ websites in this new era of mobile device usage and mobile search engines.
+This is huge for businesses’ websites today.
 So how do you make sure your website is effective on mobile?
 This question may seem overwhelming, but a total redesign and overhaul isn’t completely necessary.
 There are 5 easy tools that can be used as starting points for discovering how useful and efficient your site is on mobile devices.

 This tool allows for easy access and quick results.
 Just input your URL and within seconds, it generates an overview report that scores your website’s mobile friendliness and mobile and desktop speed out of 100.
 You can also choose to be emailed a free detailed report of your site.
 This email outlines what aspects of your website are working well, what could be better, and what needs fixing.
 The website’s home screen also provides a link at the bottom to more in-depth explanations for developers to learn how to optimize mobile efficiency and performance.